koliaza/academic-kickstart/content/teaching/teaching/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-I am currently employed in a research-only position, but I used to teach at the EIDD.
+I am currently employed in a research-only position, but I used to teach at the Ecole d'Ingénieurs Denis Diderot.
 Course list:
 - Foundations of Computer Science at M1 level in Fall 2018.
 - Foundations of Computer Science at M1 level in Fall 2017.
 - Systems and Network Engineering at M1 level in Spring 2017 ([old course website](http://koliaza.com/old/fr/systeme2017.html)).